 During 1955-2004 50 % of indigenous forests of Taita Hills were replaced by exotic trees (260 ha).
 These exotic trees, eucalyptus, cypress, and pine grow fast and produce much needed timber.

 Change to exotic trees began even earlier, when missionaries advised people to plant exotic trees.
 They thought that area was too wet!

 Change has been devastating to animals and plants, that can not survive with exotic trees.
 These trees use a lot of water, but they don’t attract water as indigenous forests do.
 Access to water is now issue in Taita Hills.
 Indigenous forests are also called water towers.
 Multilayered up to 50 meters tall forest harvest rainwater effectively.
 This change in forests has caused serious issues with lack of water in the hills, but even more in the surrounding lowland savanna area.
 Rivers dry up during dry season.
 There is no water for people, for fields, or for animals living inside fenced conservation areas.

 Endemic fauna of Taita Hills have not been identified, there are unknown species in most likely all taxons.

 The Taita Hills’ uniqueness and beauty is unmatched.
 Cool hills tipped with huge rock outcrops that are surrounded by evergreen forests and settlement of the Taita people, offers the best landscape you can imagine.
 The forests are characterized by a variety of tall trees with clinging vines, strange spots of lichens, hanging mosses and a variety of orchids that are true beauty to behold.
 The frequent encounter with many species of all sorts found nowhere else in the entire planet is astounding.
-I must admit that this is one of my favorite places in the world.

 Preface from a book A guide to Taita Hills unique natural history by Lawrence Wagura (2014).